Sustainable Development Goal 1: Target 1.1: extreme poverty

 Target 1.1 includes one indicator: Indicator 1.1.1 is the "Proportion of population living below the international poverty line aggregated by sex, age, employment status, and geographical location (urban/rural)".

-It was reported in 2020 that "The share of the world’s workers living in extreme poverty fell by half over the last decade: from 14.3 per cent in 2010 to 6.9 per cent in 2019".
+Due to the increase in PPP by $0.85 ($3.00 from $2.15), it is estimated that almost 9.9 percent of the world's population (808 million people) would be living in extreme poverty.
+It represents an increase of 19.35% in the estimated number of extremely poor in comparison to the previous estimate of 677 million people.

 A study published in September 2020 found that extreme poverty had increased by 7 percent in just a few months, after a steady decrease for the last 20 years.

 Target 1.2: Reduce poverty by at least 50%

 The full text of Target 1.2 is: "By 2030, reduce at least by half the proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions."